 I’ve discovered that self-pity and discouragement are main ingredients into my excursions through bleakness and sadness.
 In my more profound plummets into the pit, I find myself seeing the physical world around me drained of color.
 Everything around me is in “black and white.”
 (I have been told this is one of many symptoms of depression.)

-Charlie Brown hits the nail on the head in this quote.
+Charlie Brown hits the nail on the head.
 Often I catch myself smiling, and I immediately stop and say, “Wait.
 I’m very depressed.
 I can’t be seen smiling, or talking with a dear friend.”
 Often we choose to act in ways that reinforces our illness.
 We think we have to be a certain way, stand in another, or even walk like we think a depressive walks.
 (After all, we have an image to live up to.)

 Depression is very real.
 Medication is mandated for many.
 But truthfully, there is this other element of extending this image to others.
 Our self-pity works hand-in-hand with our image and identity.
-We have to be somebody, even if we are crazy people.
+It seems we have to be somebody, even if we are “crazy people.”

 I know this blog has been a challenge at times.
-I know I haven’t always been accurate or trustworthy.
-I write these daily blogs out of my attitudes and issues and problems.
-But there is a “Charlie Brown Depression” the type where we feel like we are inconsolable all the time.
+I write these daily blogs out of my attitudes, and issues and problems.
+But there is a “Charlie Brown Depression,” the type where we feel like we are inconsolable all the time.
 (Maybe Mr. Brown should be our new patron saint of “lost causes?”)

-If while in the pit, and for some reason you think of something rare that’s funny.
-Smile, its okay.
+If while in the pit, and for some reason you think of something that’s funny, go ahead and smile, its okay.
 I’m learning that things are never as sad or grim as I think, nor are they rosy and joy saturated either.
 Be real.
 Be real to yourself.
 Walk in the truth.
 And take your meds, lol.